damast93/fun/README.md

             {  * n (fact (- n 1)) }
     in fact 5

-Top-Level values can be defined using the keyword `fun`
+Top-Level definitions can be made with the keyword `fun`

-    fun isPrime n = forall (\d . == 0 (mod n d)) (range 2 (- n 1))
+    fun isPrime n = forall (\d . != 0 (mod n d)) (range 2 (- n 1))

-Recursion is automatically allowed here.
-The syntax is free form, excess whitespace is insignificant and there is no distinction between function and operator names, so
+Recursion, including mutual recursion, is automatically allowed on top-level. *Fun*'s syntax is free form, excess whitespace is insignificant and there is no distinction between function and operator names, so

     fun plus = +